pagkly/Zed/Investopedia3/Purchase-Money Mortgage Definition.md

 Purchase-Money Mortgage Definition
 ## What Is a Purchase-Money Mortgage?

 A purchase-money mortgage is a mortgage issued to the borrower by the seller of a home as part of the purchase transaction.
-Also known as a seller or [owner financing](https://www.investopedia.com/terms/o/owner-financing.asp), this is usually done in situations where the buyer cannot qualify for a mortgage through traditional lending channels.
-A purchase-money mortgage can be used in situations where the buyer is assuming the seller's mortgage, and the difference between the balance on the [assumed mortgage](https://www.investopedia.com/terms/a/assumablemortgage.asp) and the sales price of the property is made up of [seller financing](https://www.investopedia.com/terms/s/seller-financing.asp).
+Also known as a seller or [[owner financing]](https://www.investopedia.com/terms/o/owner-financing.asp), this is usually done in situations where the buyer cannot qualify for a mortgage through traditional lending channels.
+A purchase-money mortgage can be used in situations where the buyer is assuming the seller's mortgage, and the difference between the balance on the [[assumed mortgage]](https://www.investopedia.com/terms/a/assumablemortgage.asp) and the sales price of the property is made up of [[seller financing]](https://www.investopedia.com/terms/s/seller-financing.asp).

 ## The Basics of a Purchase-Money Mortgage